cmichi/magento-on-latex/README.md

 ## Motivation

 I was working a lot with LaTeX in the past months and since I had to create invoices
-for the Magento Shopsystem which fit to the german law (which is not so easy :) )
+for the Magento Shopsystem which fit to the german law - which is not so easy :).
 I decided to take the opportunity and write an extension for this.

 Nearly none normal web server runs TeX out of the box,